Lodge Code of Conduct:

-B. The Lodge Chief may, at his discretion, appoint a parliamentarian to help him interpret procedural questions.
+B. The Lodge Chief may, at their discretion, appoint a parliamentarian to help them interpret procedural questions.

 C. The Lodge Chief shall make the members of the Executive Committee familiar with the above-stated authority.
-The way in which he does this is left to his discretion.
+The way in which they do this is left to their discretion.

 A. The Lodge rules shall be subject to amendment at any regular Executive Committee Meeting, provided that written notice of such a proposed change has been submitted to all Committee members at least seven (7) days before such a meeting.
 The proposed change shall have attached to it a list of reasons for the proposed change and the author’s name and title, if any.
 A majority favorable vote of those present and voting shall be required for the change to take place.

 B. Amendments to the by-laws may be made at any regular or special meeting of the Executive Committee with two-thirds (2/3) vote of the Executive Committee present and voting.

 XII.
 NATIONAL, REGIONAL, AND AREA ACTIVITIES